 (How that articulates with the Beginning-Place (see below), Diana’s promise, keeping the satellite’s computer stable, etc. was left unaddressed.
 Perhaps she wasn’t freed in time, and her species dies when giving birth.)

 (Or perhaps she and WW worked something out, and the computer was the “egg” for her litter.
-Notes about this may have become inaccessible when the computer started malfunctioning, explaining the Atom’s puzzlement.)
+Diana’s notes about this may have become inaccessible when the computer started malfunctioning, explaining the Atom’s puzzlement.)

 The Dharlu was at first entirely driven by a spawning instinct.
 This was compared to that of a salmon swimming upstream.
 She was determined to reach a specific space sector to give birth.
 She expressed this as “the tomorrow-beings shall know the beginning-place”.

-But reaching the beginning-place ASAP is her highest, hardwired priority.
+But reaching the beginning-place ASAP was her highest, hardwired priority.

 |Init: 034||HP: 050|